This post may contain affiliate links.

 Though savory crepes are thin and tender, they're surprisingly sturdy and resilient.
 When you oil the pan between each crepe, you can cook and stack them - they won't stick together.
 And, once they've cooled, you can store them in the refrigerator or freezer to rewarm later.

 How to Store Crepes

-Once crepes have cooled completely, cover with plastic wrap and refrigerate for up to two days.
-To reheat, arrange crepes (it’s okay if they overlap) on a parchment lined baking sheet.
+Once crepes have cooled completely, cover with plastic wrap and refrigerate for up to 2 days.
+To reheat, arrange crepes (it's okay if they overlap) on a parchment lined baking sheet.
 Cover with foil and rewarm in a 250˚F oven for 10 to 12 minutes.
 Or rewarm individually in a non-stick skillet or crepe pan over medium low heat for 10 to 15 seconds.

 To freeze cooked crepes, let cool completely then stack with a layer of wax paper between each crepe to prevent sticking.
 Transfer to a freezer bag and freeze for up to a month.
 Let thaw in the refrigerator or at room temperature before reheating.

 Note that for this savory crepe recipe, there's no need to reheat.
 Make the crepes up to 2 days in advance, store in the refrigerator and pick up at step 3 of the recipe when you're ready to serve!